Drutika06/Abstractive-Text-Summarization-with-Semantic-and-Contextual-Alignment-Using-BART-/README.md

 ## 📌 Overview

 This project presents an **Abstractive Text Summarization System** built using the **Bidirectional and Auto-Regressive Transformer (BART)** architecture.
 The system is designed to transform long-form news articles into concise, coherent, and contextually meaningful summaries.
-Unlike extractive summarization methods which simply select sentences from an article, this project uses the **BART encoder-decoder architecture** to understand the context of the source article and generate a new summary in natural language.
-The project further evaluates summary quality from both **lexical and semantic perspectives** using **ROUGE** and **BERTScore**, allowing the generated summaries to be assessed not only by word overlap but also by their semantic similarity to the reference summaries.
+Unlike traditional extractive summarization methods, which primarily select existing sentences from an article, this project uses the **BART encoder-decoder architecture** to understand the contextual relationships within the source article and generate a new summary in natural language.
+The approach further emphasizes **semantic and contextual alignment**, with the generated summaries designed to preserve the key meaning, context, and important information of the original article while producing a concise representation.

-The model is fine-tuned on the **CNN/DailyMail 3.0.0 dataset** using Hugging Face Transformers and PyTorch.
+The model is fine-tuned on the **CNN/DailyMail 3.0.0 dataset** using **Hugging Face Transformers** and **PyTorch**.

 ---